apupier/eclipse-oomph-smart-importer/README.md

 # eclipse-oomph-smart-importer

-The goal is to use the Eclipse Smart Importer [1] inside Eclipse Oomph [2]
+The goal is to use the [Eclipse Smart Importer](https://wiki.eclipse.org/E4/UI/Smart_Import) inside [Eclipse Oomph](https://projects.eclipse.org/projects/tools.oomph)

 To use it: